contact us q&a board ARHA Banner

 f.
 There must be a minimum of 10 Open Class hounds to conduct an Open Class ARHA hunt.
 There must be a minimum of 3 Rabbit Champion hounds to conduct a Rabbit Championship Hunt.
 There must be a minimum of 2 Grand Rabbit Champion hounds to conduct a Grand Rabbit Championship Hunt.

-B. The Big 6 Hunts are the United States Championships, North Regional, South Regional, East Regional, West Regional and the Everett Morgan Classic.
+B. The Big 6 Hunts are the United States Championships, North Regional, South Regional, East Regional, West Regional and the Morgan Classic.

-2. The dates of the Big Six Hunts are to be set by the Executive Board.
+a.
+The dates of the Big Six Hunts are to be set by the Executive Board.
 If possible, 3 of these hunts are to be scheduled in the Spring and 3 are to be scheduled in the Fall or Winter.

-3. The US Championship Hunt will be conducted under the Standards for Conducting the US Championships that have been developed by the Executive Board.
+b.
+The US Championship Hunt will be conducted under the Standards for Conducting the US Championships that have been developed by the Executive Board.
 In the future the Executive Board may develop standards for the conduct of the other Big Six hunts.
 If these standards are developed, the other hunts will be conducted under these standards.

-IV.
-Judges
+I. Judges

 A. All judges must be ARHA Progressive Pack certified.
 An ARHA certified judge is one who has studied the rules and passed a written test with at least 85% correct, must be 16 years of age, and who has had at least 3 experiences as a judge at a fun hunt or as an assistant judge at a licensed hunt.
 The Master of Hounds shall have a list of all Progressive Pack certified judges.
 Any new judge, not as yet on that list must, show the Master of Hounds his or her judge’s card before he or she is allowed to judge.
 Note: The Club President, Secretary, or Master of Hounds must supervise the person taking the judge’s test.
 This is not an "open" book test.

 C. A club must provide at least 1 judge per cast, but may elect to have more than 1 judge per cast.
+If there are two (2) judges on a cast, and those judges elect to each carry a scorecard, it is crucial that they communicate with one another to ensure that scoring is not duplicated.

 D. The judge shall be responsible for making all calls in the field and recording the scoring on a scorecard or scoring booklet.
+No scoring or judging calls shall be made by an apprentice (non-licensed) judge who is assisting the licensed judge.

 E. The judge’s decision in the field is final; however, a handler may appeal the judge’s decision to the Master of Hounds.